Meet Head Coach J.T.: Competition Develops Character

 “This is life,” Coach J.T. says.
 “I can’t tell you how many times I’ve been knocked down, had to stare it in the face, and find a way to beat it.
 That’s what football taught me.”

-So he set out to build something different with Circle City Elite.
-A culture where mistakes are part of the process.
-Where fundamentals are taught the right way.
-Where players are held accountable without being torn down.
+Determined to offer something better, he set out to build a different kind of culture with Circle City Elite.
+One where mistakes are part of the process, fundamentals are taught the right way, and players are held accountable without being torn down.

 “I coach them hard.
 I love them harder.”